Dave1840438/jdis-games-2018/clients/python/README.md

 ### Windows
 1. Download and extract the planar library at `https://bitbucket.org/caseman/planar/get/9f8615991edd.zip`
-2. Go into the extracted folder and run `python setup.py build_py install --skip-build`
+2. Go into the extracted folder and run `python3.6 setup.py build_py install --skip-build`
 3. `pip install "requests>=2.4.2"`
 4. In the Aigar.io project folder, rename `player.default.json` to `player.json` and
    replace `player_id`, `player_secret` and `api_url` by the values that were given to